Asian Food, Culture, and Tradition

 Food in Asia is deeply connected to family celebration and identity.

-Meals are often shared from common dishes emphasizing unity.
+Meals are often shared from common dishes, emphasizing unity.

-Festivals and holidays are marked by special foods such as dumplings during Lunar New Year or sweets during Diwali.
+Festivals and holidays are marked by special foods such as dumplings during the Lunar New Year or sweets during Diwali.

 Cooking skills are passed down through generations.

-Food expresses respect hospitality and tradition.
+Food expresses respect, hospitality, and tradition.

 Even everyday meals carry cultural meaning.